About “Knowledge Exchange for Slow Hope”

 Knowledge Exchange for Slow Hope (KESH) brings together the projects funded by the HERA/CHANSE Joint Research Programme Crisis – Perspectives from the Humanities and is led by Professor of History & Memory Studies Jenny Wüstenberg (Nottingham Trent University) as Knowledge Exchange Fellow (KEF).

-From January 2025 to June 2028, KESH will work alongside the ten projects to:
+Running from January 2025 to June 2028, KESH is working alongside the ten projects to:

 - Support communication and collaboration with stakeholders;